Malaysanghvi17/Kanban-Board-based-Project-Task-Management-tool/README.md

    The ASP.NET server should now be running on `http://localhost:5000`.

 ### 3. Setting Up the Backend (Spring Boot)
+note: Spring boot server is not perfect and has bugs so use asp.net server for now.
+I will update the project with the working code soon.
 1. Navigate to the `backend/springboot` folder:

    cd backend/springboot